927 Roper Street

 Recent 2026 performance snapshot.

 January through March 2026 each produced more than $5,100 in total collections, supporting the continued operating history of the co-living model.
-April 2026 reflects a lower recent month and should be reviewed in connection with current room status, turnover, vacancy, and relisting activity.
+April and May 2026 reflect additional recent platform-documented activity.
 All figures are seller-provided and platform-documented.
-Buyer should independently verify.
+Buyer should independently verify all collections, fees, room status, lease terms, and operating conditions during due diligence.

 | Month | Total Collections | Platform Fees | Total Payout | Notes |